Elixir Programming: Facts to Know for Better App Development

 - Clean syntax

 Elixir and Phoenix are fast.
-For example, tests of Elixir’s performance show much better results than those for Ruby, and Phoenix response times are measured in microseconds.
+For example, tests of Elixir’s performance show much better results during software testing services than those for Ruby, and Phoenix response times are measured in microseconds.
 Impressive, isn’t it?
 Speed matters a lot when we speak about user experience.
 It is great to see that the app reacts and responds quickly to all actions.
 Additionally, good performance helps to save energy and money.

 This is one of the strong sides of Erlang that is also available for Elixir.
 Erlang is called a battle-proven programming language, thus there is no reason to doubt the reliability of Elixir programming as well.